hartleys/QoRTs/faq.md

 ## What if none of these answers solve my problem?

 No problem.
-Just email me at qorts.contact at gmail dot com.
+Just email me at qorts-contact at list.nih.gov.
 If possible attach the output from QoRTs, and run QoRTs with the "--verbose" option to maximize the debugging information.

 ## Using QoRTs with different aligners: